stefangabos/world_countries/README.md

 # World countries with flags

-*An up-to-date list of world countries and associated alpha-2, alpha-3 and numeric codes as defined by the ISO 3166 standard and published by the [International Organization for Standardization](https://www.iso.org/iso-3166-country-codes.html), with national flags included.
-Available in 2 languages: English and German.*
+*Up-to-date MySQL dump files of world countries and associated alpha-2, alpha-3 and numeric codes as defined by the ISO 3166 standard and published by the [International Organization for Standardization](https://www.iso.org/iso-3166-country-codes.html), with national flags included and available in multiple languages.*

 The MySQL dump files contain: